Cheap full coverage car insurance companies in 2024

 Where you live isn’t the only thing that can affect your insurance premiums.
 Carriers will factor in a wide range of other items to determine your rates, including whether you’re a young or first-time driver, have bad credit, have long daily commutes or have a history of getting speeding tickets.
 If you’ve been charged with driving under the influence, expect to pay as much as 130% more for insurance.

-On the plus side, carriers will also give you credit for certain things, such as being a young driver who has taken a driver training course, a daily commute less than 5 miles each way, or if you’re married.
+On the plus side, carriers will also credit you for certain things, such as being a young driver who has taken a driver training course, having a daily commute of less than 5 miles each way, or if you’re married.

 Here are some of the items insurance companies will factor in to determine your individual premium rate and whether they will have a negative or positive impact.